johnperry-math/AoC2022/README.md

    of the number of trees visible in each cardinal direction.

 This could be converted to SPARK, but I don't want to stay up late tonight.

+## Day 9: Rope Bridge

+You're walking on a rope bridge when it does exactly what you'd expect.
+The tail(s) follow the head according to some fairly sensible rules.
+Determine how many unique positions the tail reaches when the rope has:

+1. 2 knots;
+2. 10 knots.

+Originally I wrote two separate functions, then condensed them into one function that solves both parts.